pymc-devs/pymc-examples/examples/survival_analysis/frailty_models.myst.md

 We will see two varieties of regression modelling with respect to time-to-event data: (1) Cox's Proportional Hazard approach and (2) the Accelerated Failure time models.
 Both models enable the analyst to combine and assess the impacts of different covariates on the survival time outcomes, but each does so in a slightly different manner.

 We will also show a hierarchical variant of survival modelling called frailty modelling, where we estimate the survival function using regression but allow for the inclusion of individual or groups specific "frailty" terms.
 These are a multiplicative factor applied to the estimation routine of an individual's survival curve allowing us to capture some of the unexplained heterogeneity in the population.
+Throughout we will draw on the discussion in {cite:t}`collett2014survival`

 +++

 ## Exploration of the Data

-+++
+People Analytics is inherently about the understanding of efficiency and risk in business - survival analysis is uniquely suited to elucidating these dual concerns.
+Our example data is drawn from a HR themed case discussed in Keith McNulty's [Handbook of Regression Modelling in People Analytics](https://peopleanalytics-regression-book.org/survival.html).

-Our data is drawn from a HR themed example discussed in Keith McNulty's [Handbook of Regression Modelling in People Analytics](https://peopleanalytics-regression-book.org/survival.html).
 The data describes survey responses to questions about job satisfaction and the respondents intention to seek employment elsewhere.
 Additionally the data has broad "demographic" information of the respondent and crucially indications of whether they `left` employment at the company and on which `month` after the survey we still have record of them at the company.
+We want to understand the probability of attrition over time as a function of the employee survey responses to help (a) manage the risk of being caught short-handed and (b) ensure efficiency through the maintenance of suitably staffed company.

 It's important to note that this kind of data is invariably censored data, since it is always pulled at a point in time.
 So there are some people for whom which we do not see an exit event.
 They may never leave the company - but importantly at the point of measurement, we simply do not know if they will leave tomorrow... so the data is meaningfully censored at the point in time of measurement.
 Our modelling strategy needs to account for how that changes the probabilities in question.